AndreiBarsan/MNC/README.md

-It also comes with an [associated install script](https://github.com/AndreiBarsan/caffe-setup) which can be used to set this code up on a machine, without requiring root privileged.
+It also comes with an [associated install script](https://github.com/AndreiBarsan/caffe-setup) which can be used to set this code up on a machine, without requiring root privileges.
 The script is tailored for users of ETH Zurich's Euryale mini-cluster (using slurm and Linux modules), but it can easily be tweaked to work on arbitrary systems.

-Moreover, this fork's Caffe is more up-to-date than the original's, allowing it to work with cuDNN 5, leading to improved performance (at least in terms of inference speed, reaching about 170ms for a 1242x375 image).
+Moreover, this fork's Caffe is more up-to-date than the original's, allowing it to work with cuDNN 5, leading to improved performance (at least in terms of inference speed, reaching about 170ms for a 1242x375 image, as compared to the 300ms mentioned in the original paper).

 ### Introduction